lisongxu/CSCE156-Lab-LinkedList/readme.md

 To submit your lab, do the following.

-1. Go to the lab on Canvas, and click the "Load Lab in a new window" button which opens a GradeScope window for the lab.
+1. Go to the lab on Canvas, and click the "Load Lab in a new window" button, which opens a GradeScope window for the lab.

 2. Drag and Drop your modified ***`MyLinkedList.java`***, and then click the "Upload" button. ***Do not upload any other files.***